-"I do a lot of water in my drawing, and a lot of thunder."
+"I do a lot of water in my drawing, and a lot of rain, and a lot of thunder."

 - Mariah, 9 years old

 Family Viewing Tips

 As possible, take a moment to watch this video before sharing it with your child so that you can prepare for questions your child may have.
 As you watch, write down how your family manages through climate-related events.
 Ideas could include: